cassiancc/GitToModded/README.md

 - Migration of images.
     - Migration of images from GitLab wikis.
     - Migration of images from Gitbook wikis.
-- Fix "double metadata" when converting a Gitlab wiki.
 - Generating Modrinth and CurseForge slugs from other common sources of metadata (currently only README.md is supported)
     - `fabric.mod.json` and `mods.toml`
     - GitHub footers.